fsi-hack4autism/therapy-session-copilot/presentation.md

  - Playground responds with an accurate summary of the emotional and physical actions captured in the input.
 This would be essential for post-session summarizations
  - Results are better when more details are entered in the system messages
  - AI Studio has access only to the transcript, so any audio will not be picked up (e.g., guitar strumming)
+ - Even with the definition of strumming, Drew's body movement while playing the guitar, and hand movement cues that signal strumming, the AI Studio could not identify the duration in which Drew was playing the guitar.